fasrc/helmod/doc/FAQ.md

 Note that the `fasrcsw-rpmbuild-Comp` and `fasrcsw-rpmbuild-MPI` scripts echo out the above such commands that they run, so use those a reference.

-The fasrcsw system is designed to build apps against *all* relevant combinations, so be sure to run the main `fasrcsw-rpmbuild-Comp` or `fasrcsw-rpmbuild-MPI` script after you've solved the issue with the specific dependency.
+Since the fasrcsw system is designed to build apps against *all* relevant combinations, so be sure to run the main `fasrcsw-rpmbuild-Comp` or `fasrcsw-rpmbuild-MPI` script after you've solved the issue with the specific dependency.

-### How do I the default sets of compiler and MPI implementations used to build apps?
+### How do I configure the default sets of compiler and MPI implementations used to build apps?

 The bash arrays `FASRCSW_COMPS` and `FASRCSW_MPIS` in `setup.sh` define these.

-### How do I deal with pre-built binaries?
+### How do I package pre-built binaries?

-See [this FAQ item](how-do-i-compile-manually-instead-of-using-the-rpmbuild-macros) about building manually instead of using the macros.
+See [this FAQ item](FAQ.md#how-do-i-compile-manually-instead-of-using-the-rpmbuild-macros) about building manually instead of using the macros.

 * The `%setup` section should just unpack the files, same as if they were sources.
 Alternatively, they can even be put in SOURCES pre-unpacked and `%prep` can do nothing; that's is more efficient, but more cumbersome for sharing).
 * The `%build` section can be blank (aside from standard template code).